simoc/mapyrus/docs/reference.md

 \texttt{http://www.opengis.org}
 for details of all parameters that must be included in the URL.

-\textit{extras} defines further options for the image, given as
-\textit{variable=value} values, separated by whitespace.
+_extras_ defines further options for the image, given as _variable=value_ values, separated by whitespace.
 See Table \ref{geoimageextras}
 for available options.